Official websites use .mil

 Unfortunately, disqualification for a valid error cannot be corrected for that particular solicitation.
 However, you are welcome to apply again after correcting the error.

 Phase II through the AFWERX open topic process requires that the company has identified an Air Force customer and they have signed a Memorandum of Understanding identifying their intention to work with the small business.
-Small Businesses have the opportunity to be awarded up to $750K to continue work on a prototype.

 Instructions and specific dates for Phase II will be provided by your AF awarding site contractor.
 This usually occurs towards the end of the Phase I technical duration and final reporting stage.
 Awards will be based on Phase I results and scientific, technical, and commercial merit of the Phase II proposal.